22 May Go with the (gluten free) whole grain

 Millet has been around since ancient times.
 In fact, it is believed that millet was the staple grain across Asia before rice was introduced into the food supply.
 Millet is still widely consumed across Africa, probably because it is highly tolerant to extreme weather conditions such as drought.
 It also boasts an impressive nutrient profile.
 It’s low in fat and high in satiating carbohydrates.
 It’s a rich source of potassium, B-group vitamins and it is naturally low in sodium.
 Millet contains vitamin E as well as small amounts of iron, zinc, selenium, phosphorous and magnesium, copper and calcium.
 Millet even contains plant sterols, which have been shown to compete with cholesterol for absorption, thereby helping to reduce cholesterol levels in the blood supply.

 Sorghum belongs to the plant family.
 It is an important crop that is not only used for food, but also used for animal fodder and the production of alcoholic drinks.
 It’s similar to millet in that crops can withstand drought, but it can also tolerate extreme temperatures.
 Sorghum has some worthy nutrition credentials, being a good source of fibre, rich in carbohydrates, low in fat, and high in potassium.
 It contains vitamins E, thiamin, riboflavin, niacin and folate as well as essential minerals such as iron, zinc, magnesium, phosphorous and small traces of copper and calcium.
 Like millet it’s a good source of plant sterols.
-Sorghum is traditionally used in Indian cuisine to make chapatti bread, but it’s commonly used in breakfast cereals, and muesli bars.
-Now here’s a great idea for the young ‘uns (and for those young at heart): popped sorghum is a tasty and nutritious treat that you can cook just as you would popcorn.
+Sorghum is traditionally used in Indian cuisine to make chapatti bread, but it’s commonly used in breakfast cereals and muesli bars.
+Now here’s a great idea for youngsters (and for those young at heart): popped sorghum is a tasty and nutritious treat that you can cook just as you would popcorn.
 It’ll be a family favourite in no time.

 Teff has recently been referred to as a ‘superfood’.
 While no single food will give you all the nutrients you need to sustain you, teff definitely goes a long way towards supplying your daily nutrients.
 Of all the grains, teff has the highest known quantity of calcium, providing 180mg per 100g.
 It’s a rich source of resistant starch, fibre and protein and is a wonderful source of potassium, vitamin B6 and magnesium.
-Teff can be used to make pancakes, breads, cereals and porridge.
+Teff can be used to make pancakes, bread, cereals and porridge.
 It’s teffinitely worth including in your diet.

 Corn (aka maize) is another nutritious gluten-free grain.
 It provides carbohydrates, essential fats and potassium, B-group vitamins and vitamin E. It’s a good source of iron, zinc, magnesium, phosphorous, beta-carotene and it also contains a small amount of calcium.
 Compared to the other grains already listed, corn has a higher concentration of plant sterols, making it a good option for those with cholesterol concerns.
 Its culinary uses are wide-ranging.
 Fresh corn is eaten as a popular vegetable, and most of us have a can of corn or a packet of cornflour in the pantry.
 Corn starch, corn meal, polenta – this is such a versatile grain.
 You can thicken your custards and desserts with cornflour, enjoy corn tacos or tortillas and consume corn grits as corn flakes and corn chips.
 Get the kids involved in the kitchen by making homemade nachos using corn tortillas, a little olive oil and herbs and spices.
-Top the nachos with reduced fat cheese, beans, tomato salsa and fresh avocado for a healthy version of this Mexican favourite.
+Top the nachos with cheese, beans, tomato salsa and fresh avocado for a healthy version of this Mexican favourite.

 Buckwheat is actually a ‘pseudo-cereal’, rather than a ‘true grain’.
 Nevertheless, it’s commonly referred to as a grain because of its nutritional profile, flavour and appearance.
 Buckwheat has been a dietary staple in European and Asian cultures for approximately 8,000 years, and with good reason too.
 It’s high in protein, essential fats, vitamins C, E and thiamine and minerals such as zinc, copper and manganese, and has a low GI (Glycaemic Index).
 It’s also a wonderful source of dietary fibre, resistant starch and polyphenols.
 Buckwheat is used to make soba noodles and pancakes.
 Treat the kids to buckwheat pancakes and dress them up with berries and Greek yoghurt for a healthier spin on the original – just don’t tell them it’s good for them.

-Whole grains are not only wholesome, they are versatile, relatively inexpensive and extremely tasty.
+Whole grains are not only wholesome, but they are also versatile, relatively inexpensive and extremely tasty.
 Regularly including them in your diet can bestow so many health benefits.
 Millions of people around the world are kept well-nourished thanks to whole grains.
 Let’s make 2016 the year of the whole grain.
 Start experimenting in the kitchen; get the kids involved too.
 Their growing bodies will thank you for it.